guicheffer/can-we-skip-the-dishes/README.md

 ## How to run
 Just `make run` and we're ready to rock!
 Access your http://localhost:3000/

+## Hey, run it on the live demo! ❤️
+Create that as well: https://can-we-skip-the-dishes.herokuapp.com/

+You can login with: `can-we-skip-the-dishes@guicheffer.me` as the email and the password: `yeswecan`

 ### Choice of Stack
 - react-toolbox